Digital Marketing KPIs: The Ultimate Guide

 - Email marketing

-In 2022, what is the right digital marketing KPIs to track?
+In 2022, what are the right digital marketing KPIs to track?

 1. The price per lead